davewhiteland/compsci-superbasics/collections/_command-line/example-pwd.md

     pwd

-It means "print working directory" and will show you the full name of the directory you are in (strictly speaking, the whole "path", or address in the filesystem).
+It means "print working directory" and will show you the full name of the directory you are in (strictly speaking, the whole "path", or address in the [file system]({{ site.baseurl }}/file-system)).

 So type `pwd` and hit ENTER.